Second Federal Republic of Mexico: Art Gallery

+Economy

+Finances

 On June 14, 1848, President Herrera passed a decree reforming the treasury department, reducing the budget for the civil service and the army, and presented a plan to congress for the consolidation of the national debt.

 On November 30, 1850, the national debt was consolidated into one fund with the interest rate set at 3 percent, that was to receive twenty percent of custom house revenues.
 A committee was set up to manage the debt and oversee the collection of duties.
 Forty million pesos of bonds were set to be issued.